dimitrisofos/etsc_test/README.md

 # ETSC: Early Time Series Classification

-`ETSC` is a Python Early Time-Series Classification library for public use, used in **"[Evaluation of Early Time-Series Classification
+`ETSC` is a Python Early Time-Series Classification library for public use, used in **"[A Framework to Evaluate Early Time-Series Classification
-Algorithms](https://arxiv-export1.library.cornell.edu/abs/2203.01628)"**, Authors: Charilaos Akasiadis, Evgenios Kladis, Evangelos Michelioudakis, Elias Alevizos, Alexander Artikis.
+Algorithms](https://dx.doi.org/10.48786/edbt.2024.54)"**, Authors: Charilaos Akasiadis, Evgenios Kladis, Petro-Foti Kamberi, Evangelos Michelioudakis, Elias Alevizos, Alexander Artikis.

+Cite as:
+> Akasiadis, C., Kladis, E., Kamberi, P. F., Michelioudakis, E., Alevizos, E., & Artikis, A. (2024).
+A Framework to Evaluate Early Time-Series Classification Algorithms.
+EDBT 2024: 27th International Conference on Extending Database Technology, Proceedings (pp. 623–635).
+ISBN 978-3-89318-095-0 on OpenProceedings.org

-The aim of this work is to study and collect algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use for their work.
+The aim of this work is to study and collect algorithms that conduct early time-series classification, in a user-friendly format, for researchers to use as a benchmark.

 Currently, six algorithms are included in this directory.
-A python cli, simplifies the execution of each algorithm The predictions are evalueated through metrics such as earliness, accuracy, f1-score(if wanted) and computation time for both training and testing.
+A python cli, simplifies the execution of each algorithm The predictions are evaluated through metrics such as earliness, accuracy, f1-score, harmonic mean between accuracy and earliness, and computation time for both training and testing.

 ## Acknowledgments

+We would like to thank the creators of the UCR/UEA repository for making the datasets openly available.
 Special thanks to Evangelos Michelioudakis (vagmcs@iit.demokritos.gr) for the contribution to the development of this repository.

 ## License